Vem vill bli miljonär?

 Vem vill bli miljonär?
-(English translation: Who wants to be a millionaire?) was a Swedish game show based on the original British format of Who Wants to Be a Millionaire?.
+(English translation: Who wants to be a millionaire?) is a Swedish game show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Bengt Magnusson.
 The main goal of the game was to win 10 million kronor by answering 15 multiple-choice questions correctly.
 There were three lifelines - fifty fifty, phone a friend and ask the audience.
 Vem vill bli miljonär? was broadcast from 21 January 2000 until 13 June 2003.
 It was shown on the Swedish TV station TV4.

 When a contestant got the fifth question correct, he left with at least 10,000 SEK.
 When a contestant got the tenth question correct, he left with at least 320,000 SEK.
 Since August 2005 a modified version called Postkodmiljonären has been broadcast, with more focus on the sponsoring lottery.